 Animal Motifs: Tamaki shares a lot of the attributes of a dog (he also is a dog lover), Haruhi is often made fun of by the other members for her apparent resemblance to a "tanuki" (raccoon dog), and the twins again are sometimes portrayed as being as sneaky and "devilish" as cats (which just adds to the humor to their relationship to Tamaki.)
 And is it even necessary to say what animal Honey is associated with?

-With Tamaki, it's especially funny when after his and Haruhi's kiss in chapter 83, he's so happy that he proceeds to subtly lick her forehead, (just like a happy dog would?)
+With Tamaki, it's especially funny when after his and Haruhi's kiss in chapter 83, he's so happy that he proceeds to subtly lick her forehead, (just like a happy dog does?)

 Anime Accent Absence: Eclair and Renge can speak fluent Japanese, despite there being little to no indication that they had been required to learn it.
 Same goes for Tamaki, as he moved to Japan when he was fourteen, but he at least has a bit of an excuse...